This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 375°F.

-- Combine streusel topping in a separate bowl and toss until mixed.
+- Combine streusel topping in a bowl and toss until mixed.
 Use your hands to work the butter into the mixture until fully mixed and slightly crumbly.
 The smaller you dice the butter the easier this step will be.
+You can also use a pastry cutter.

-- Pour apple filling into a greased 12 inch cast iron skillet and distribute evenly.
-Top with streusel, forming an even layer.
+- Top with streusel, forming an even layer.
 Bake for 35 minutes uncovered.
 The apples should be very tender when pierced with a toothpick.

 - Let cool slightly and serve topped with vanilla or cinnamon ice cream.